Octobit8-scm/gcp-cloud-development/README.md

    - Set your allowed IP addresses for SSH access
    - Verify the credentials_file path points to your service account key

+## CI/CD Pipeline

+This repository includes a GitHub Actions workflow that performs the following checks:

+1. **Terraform Format Check**

+   - Ensures all Terraform files are properly formatted
+   - Automatically fixes formatting issues and commits changes

+2. **Terraform Validation**

+   - Validates the Terraform configuration
+   - Checks for syntax errors and configuration issues

+3. **Terraform Plan**

+   - Generates an execution plan
+   - Shows what changes would be made to the infrastructure

+4. **KICS Security Scan**
+   - Performs static code analysis of Terraform configurations
+   - Identifies security vulnerabilities and misconfigurations
+   - Fails the pipeline on high-severity issues
+   - Generates detailed JSON reports
+   - Uploads scan results as artifacts

+The pipeline runs on:

+- Push to main branch
+- Pull requests to main branch
+- Manual trigger (workflow_dispatch)

+### Required Secrets

+The following secrets need to be configured in your GitHub repository:

+- `TF_VAR_project_id`: Your GCP project ID
+- `TF_VAR_credentials_file`: Path to your service account key file

+### Security Scanning

+The KICS (Keeping Infrastructure as Code Secure) scan:

+- Analyzes Terraform configurations for security best practices
+- Checks for common misconfigurations and vulnerabilities
+- Provides detailed reports with remediation steps
+- Fails the pipeline if high-severity issues are found
+- Stores scan results as artifacts for 7 days

 ## Setup Instructions

 1. Clone this repository